Muhammad-Hussain456/vigil-security/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1xC3tNKxOpWJQdfUYJkJmdGxPRMB-c_Uo
+View this app in AI Studio: https://ai.studio/apps/drive/1xC3tNKxOpWJQdfUYJkJmdGxPRMB-c_Uo

 ## Run Locally